Rowing 1 (Learn to Row) – Day Camp

 Co-educational

-Cost: $450 day camp (includes lunch daily and camp T-shirt & sack pack)
+Cost: $450 (includes lunch daily and camp T-shirt & sack pack)

 Come learn to row on beautiful Shawnigan Lake!
 This camp is geared towards youth that have never rowed before or have very little experience rowing and want to learn a new sport in a safe, fun environment.
 In addition to rowing, the camp will include fun activities, like swimming and kayaking.